 Welding powered air purifying respirator

-A powered air purifying welding mask (or PAPR welding mask) features a positive pressure system.
+A powered air purifying welding mask (or PAPR welding mask) features a positive pressure system that can be very efficient for welding respiratory protection.
 This means that the breathing effort is reduced thanks to a motor that injects filtered air directly into a face piece.
 Several face pieces are compatible, especially PAPR welding hoods with optoelectronic lenses and welding helmets with respirators.
 This very comfortable equipment is ideal for long duration work.

 Welding air supplying respirator

-When oxygen rate is below 19% volume – while welding in confined space or long and thin pipes – wearing an air purifying respirator mask for welding is prohibited.
+When oxygen rate is below 19% volume – while welding in confined space or long and thin pipes – wearing a welding respiratory protection like an air purifying respirator mask is prohibited.
 Welding SCBAs (self-contained breathing apparatus) and supplied air respirators operate through the same process than a welding gas mask: a welding visor is directly engaged onto the breathing protective mask.